Education TILEC

 Economics: Competition and Regulation

 1 year English Starts end of August and end of JanuaryUse economic methods and models to identify regulations that ensure fair competition while mitigating negative economic effects.
-In the Competition and Regulation track (formerly Law and Economics) you'll combine insights from economics, industrial organization and competition law to business strategies and regulatory policies.
+In the Competition and Regulation track you'll combine insights from economics, industrial organization and competition law to business strategies and regulatory policies.
 This is a track of MSc Economics.

 -